mastergaurang94/gaurang-patel/posts/Why-do-we-live.md

 But I think, Mr. Frodo, I do understand.
 I know now.
 Folk in those stories had lots of chances of turning back only they didn\'t.
 Because they were holding on to something.

 That there\'s some good in this world, Mr. Frodo.
-And it\'s worth fighting for.
+And it\'s worth fighting for."